Skip to content

 Meals included: Breakfast and Dinner

-DAY 6 – MORNING MARKETS, SUSHI MAKING AND SAKE!
+DAY 6 – MORNING MARKETS, HIDE FURUKAWA AND SAKE!

 We leave Takayama this morning and begin the hiking portion of the trip.
 We travel to the biodiverse wetlands of Kamikochi.
 Our hike today is gentle and gives us the chance to enjoy our surroundings.
 After the hike we travel to our Onsen accommodation for the evening.